catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 After solving, branches are assigned node voltages and currents, and floating branches are set to the voltage of the node they're connected to (no current).

 When setting currents, branches are separated depending on whether they obey ohm's law.
 Branches that obey ohms law simply have their current calculated from voltage drop and resistance, branches that don't "copy" the current from a branch that has the same start node.
-We can do this because non-ohmian branches (such as voltage sources, capacitors, etc...) must be connected on both ends to another node to function.
+We can do this because non-ohmic branches (such as voltage sources, capacitors, etc...) must be connected on both ends to another node to function.
 Polarity is considered when copying so the polarity of current in both branches agree (Ie: If A -> B is positive current, then B -> C will have positive current, OR: C -> B has positive current, depending on which node is sorted first).

+**Nodes that don't connect to anything:**

+Function exactly the same as a ground node.
+We can't leave it alone because otherwise the matrix would have an empty row / col and thus be unsolvable via inversion.

 ## 3. Translate solution to simulation
 All branches are iterated and the following is done: